Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Monitoring Docker, OpenShift and Kubernetes - Version 5.3

-We are happy to share with you minor update of our solutions for Monitoring Docker, Kubernetes and OpenShift.
-This update brings improved capabilities for monitoring multiple clusters within one application, better observability for the state of the forwarding data, also insights into the Splunk Usage.
+We are happy to share with you a minor update of our solutions for Monitoring Docker, Kubernetes and OpenShift.
+This update brings improved capabilities for monitoring multiple clusters within one application, better observability for the state of the forwarding data, and also insights into the Splunk Usage.

 New annotations